Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Detection-Engineer/2025-11-10-Access-Token-Manipulation.md

 ## Overpass-The-Hash (OPtH – hybrid between Kerberos and NTLM)

-OPtH is when an attacker takes a stolen NTLM password hash (not the actual password) and uses it to trick the domain authentication system into giving them a Kerberos ticket.
-That ticket works like a travel pass — once they have it, they can access many services across the network as that user, without ever knowing the real password.
+- OPtH is when an attacker takes a stolen NTLM password hash (not the actual password) and uses it to trick the domain authentication system into giving them a Kerberos ticket.

+- That ticket works like a travel pass, once they have it, they can access many services across the network as that user, without ever knowing the real password.

-## How it differs from PtH and PTT
+## How it differs from PtH and PTT (short)

 **PtH (Pass-The-Hash):** attacker reuses an NTLM hash directly to authenticate via NTLM protocols (SMB, WMI,..).